hillaabra/pinterest-data-pipeline934/README.md

 ```
 $ ./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties
 ```
-- From a terminal window in the repository, start generating and sending data into the pipeline by running:
+- From a terminal window in the repository on your local machine, start generating and sending data into the pipeline by running:
 ```
 $ python user_posting_emulation.py
 ```